-We perform an \textit{in silico} trials to investigate the effect of CAR-T cell monotherapy on median survival, finding almost 7 months, in line with a recent review reporting median survival ranging from 5.5 to 11.1 months across all analyzed studies \cite{agosti2024car}.
-Next, we study the impact of the model parameters on the survival of the patients, finding that the most correlated parameter is again the growth rate $r_1$ of the sensitive population.
-Interestingly, if we consider the correlation between the improvement in survival relative to the no treatment case, i.e., the $T_{s}^{2C}/T_{s}^{NT}$ fraction, and the model parameters, now the parameters that correlate most are those related to CAR-T cell treatment, i.e., $\rho_4$, $\rho_2$, $\rho_3$ and the one describing the percentage of tumor resistant to CAR-T cells $\delta_1$.
-Also this results align with experimental and clinical results reporting as main challenges in the applications of CAR-T cells for MG the immunosuppressive tumor microenvironment, insufficient cell trafficking, fast expansion and tumor heterogeneity \cite{kringel2023chimeric}.
+Next, we analyze the influence of model parameters on patient survival and find that the most correlated parameter is the growth rate $r_1$ of the sensitive tumor population.
+Interestingly, when considering the correlation between improvement in survival relative to the untreated case--expressed as the $T_{s}^{2C}/T_{s}^{NT}$ ratio--the most influential parameters are those directly related to CAR-T cell treatment: $\rho_4$, $\rho_2$, $\rho_3$, and the fraction of tumor cells resistant to CAR-T therapy, $\delta_1$.
+These results align with experimental and clinical findings, which identify major challenges in CAR-T therapy for MG as the immunosuppressive tumor microenvironment, insufficient cell trafficking, rapid expansion, and tumor heterogeneity \cite{kringel2023chimeric}.

-Indeed, a CAR-T cell product that cannot be immunosuppressed by the tumor ($\rho_4$) and has a fast expansion towards tumor cells ($\rho_2$ and $\rho_3$) can play a pivotal role in disease control, as already achieved for leukemia \cite{Maude,Miliotou}.
-The effectiveness of the treatment can be assessed based on the quality of the patient's effector cells before genetic modification or the CAR-T cell generation utilized in the therapy.
+Indeed, a CAR-T cell product that is resistant to tumor-induced immunosuppression ($\rho_4$) and exhibits rapid expansion towards tumor cells ($\rho_2$ and $\rho_3$) may play a pivotal role in disease control, as already demonstrated in leukemia treatment \cite{Maude,Miliotou}.
+The efficacy of CAR-T therapy can be further evaluated based on the quality of the patient’s effector cells prior to genetic modification and the CAR-T cell generation employed in the treatment.

 This aligns closely with the well-established and critical role of CAR-T cell killing efficiency and rapid stimulation in shaping the therapeutic dynamics of this approach.
 Indeed, significant efforts have been made by the biomedical community to develop improved CAR-T cell products, characterized by faster expansion, reduced susceptibility to immunosuppression, and enhanced killing efficiency \cite{Sterner}.